WiFi Small Business

-When it comes to running a small business in 2018, and especially one that regularly hosts customers in its space, it’s critical to understand the importance of how your WiFi is set up, and focus on what you can do to ensure that the experience is optimized, both for you and your customers.
+When it comes to running a small business in 2018, and especially one that regularly hosts customers in its space, it’s critical to understand the importance of having customer Wifi in your small business.
+How your WiFi is set up is just as important.
+Focus on what you can do to ensure that the experience is optimized, both for you and your customers.

 These days, simply meeting consumers expectations, very often isn’t enough.
 To establish long-term loyalty, you need to exceed expectations and create a memorable experience.
 For many consumers, WiFi has become a critical part of that customer experience.